slr71/notes/dnd/dragonlance.md

 Eiffa finds a chest containing 400 GP.
 Kari finds a pouch containing gold and silver.
 Barhum finds a chest containing a helmet and chain mail with an insignia of the Knights of Salamnia with 50 GP..

+## April 6, 2024

+We encounter a rugged guy being attacked by giant spiders and we helped him kill the spiders.
+He tells us that is name is Clystran.
+He says that he saw a dragon and he found a scale.
+He offers to take us to his village, which is called Hearts Hollow.
+He says that the village elder, Ness, might be able to tell us where we can find the City of Lost Names.
+Clystran suggests that our army shouled stay outside of the town.
+There's a store called Ends Odds where slightly used equipment is sold.
+There's another store run by a mage called Lavendar Jalles, alchemical tinctures are sold there.
+There's another place called The Mosaic.
+Visitors are encouraged to place stones there.

+Kari shows the dragon egg to Nezrah (a.k.a.
+Ness) leads us to the back of the Salt Lick bar.
+She has made it her life's mission to build and protect Heart's Hollow.
+She was seeking clutches of dragon eggs.
+She says that the egg is hers, and she appears to be telling the truth.
+She says that we are welcome here and has Clystran show us to our lodging.

+We go to Lavender's shop, who is a renegade wizard.
+Lavender refused to take the tests because of the hypocracy that he saw in the Order of Wizards.
+He convinces Eiffa of the hypocracy.
+He knows of the red dragon army and of the power that Tekhesis wields.

+We go to Odds Ends, which has nothing interesting except another glass shard.
+Eiffa purchases the shard.
+She hands it to Dalamar after we exit the shop.
+Dalamar holds the two shards next to each other, and they fuse.

+We ask Ness about the tunnels.
+She says that they're not entirely sure what's down there, but there's a mysterious groaning down there periodically.
+She's forbidden everyone in town from going down there for their own safety.

+Clystran leads us to the Blue Maw cave.
+A few of us realize that this cave was carved by a dragon.
+As we approach it, we notice the blue hues, indicating that there's a high concentration of blue salt cyrstals.
+A couple of people notice rocky gravel that blends in with the surrounding ground.
+It's a trap.
+Keltrick trips the trap.
+It's a spiked pit.
+A woman comes and and says that the trap is not for us, but for the monsters.
+She describes "fang worms" and some other monsters.
+Keltrick shows her an image of a dragonelle and she says that they were there along with the gricks.
+Her name is Grasha.
+She's fascinated by the rare minerals in the cave.
+The "fang worms" that she describes remind us a little bit of Gricks.
+She says that they bring filled sacks out of the cave.